MajorVee/Quiz-Vee/README.md

-#Quiz App
+App using AWS Amplify and Cognito (with CI/CD)
+-

-Here are the terminal commands in order of appearance of the video.
+Here are the terminal commands

 npm install -g @aws-amplify/cli